MerelMoehn/favoread/README.md

 - On the 'Book detail' page (book_detail.html) the user can make use of the following features:
   - See the book details
   - Add the book to his/her own bookcase
-  - Delete this book, the book is then soft deleted (chosen after consultation with mentor)
+  - Delete this book, the book is then soft deleted (chosen after consultation with mentor).
+One can only (soft) when he/she is the one that has uploaded the book.
+The person that has uploaded the book is shown after the submit date
-  - If the book has been soft deleted, it will show 'This book has been deleted' on the book detail page
   - Get feedback whether the action above has succeeded or not

 The admin user has additional functionalities: